verrazzano/docs/content/en/docs/setup/install/multicluster.md

 - On one cluster, install Verrazzano using the `dev` or `prod` profile; this will be the *admin* cluster.
 - On the other cluster, install Verrazzano using the `managed-cluster` profile; this will be a managed cluster.
 The `managed-cluster` profile contains only the components that are required for a managed cluster.
-- Create the environment variables, `KUBECONFIG_ADMIN`, `KUBECONTEXT_ADMIN`, `KUBECONFIG_MANAGED1` and
+- Create the environment variables, `KUBECONFIG_ADMIN`, `KUBECONTEXT_ADMIN`, `KUBECONFIG_MANAGED1`, and
-  `KUBECONTEXT_MANAGED1` and point them to the `kubeconfig` files and contexts for the admin and managed cluster, respectively.
-These environment variables will be used in subsequent steps when registering the managed cluster.
+  `KUBECONTEXT_MANAGED1`, and point them to the `kubeconfig` files and contexts for the admin and managed cluster, respectively.
+You will use these environment variables in subsequent steps when registering the managed cluster.
 The following shows an example of how to set these environment variables.
   ```shell
   $ export KUBECONFIG_ADMIN=/path/to/your/adminclusterkubeconfig